Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

         > adb devices
         > adb shell

-    * If the ``#`` prompt appears at the beginning of the command line, it means we connected the industrial PC with the Windows 7 PC successfully as shown in the figure below.
+    * If the ``#`` prompt appears at the beginning of the command line, it means we connected the industrial PC with the Windows 7 PC successfully as shown on the figure below.

     .. figure:: /Media/ARM/A8/Software/Android/ADB_Shell.jpeg
        :align: center